interplaynetary/p2p-template/README.md

 # What is being done:
 - Ruzgar: A p2p interface (a single html file) is being created for peers to express their mutual-recognition of contributions towards their own self-actualization (contributions towards one's needs, values, goals, social and/or material dependencies etc.) and to distribute associations (mutual-relations) according to their mutual-recognition-distributions.
 Implementing all the logic presented in this proof.

-It is being developed open-source at [interplaynetary-github](https://github.com/interplaynetary/free association) but is additionally available p2p on [radicl](https://link-needed).
+It is being developed open-source at [interplaynetary-github](https://github.com/interplaynetary/free association).

+A To-Do list is being kept at [todo.md](todo.md).

 **A basic interface for free association is almost complete but we are seeking support in user-interface-development as well as support in the form of housing, food etc.**